Azure/azure-sdk-for-go/documentation/developer_setup.md

 If you're using VSCode, install the Go extension for VSCode.
 This usually happens automatically when opening a .go file for the first time.
 See the [docs][vscode_go] for more information on using and configuring the extension.
+After the extension is installed, you should be prompted to install the VSCode Go tools which are required for the extension to properly work.
+To manually install or update the tools, open the VSCode command palette, select `Go: Install/Update Tools`, and select all boxes.

 ## Directory Structure

 Fork the `azure-sdk-for-go` repository and clone it to a directory that looks like: `<prefix-path>/Azure/azure-sdk-for-go`.
+We use the `OneFlow` branching/workflow strategy with some minor variations.
+See [repo branching][repo_branching] for further info.

 After cloning the repository, create the appropriate directory structure for the module.
 It should look something like this.